 What is a stablecoin?

 Stablecoins are crypto coins with values pegged to that of an already existing currency or security.
 As the name would suggest, this ensures that the values of these coins are not subject to the wild fluctuations that affect currencies like bitcoin and ether.

 Instead, the value of these coins only fluctuates at the same rate as the currency they are tied to, which is in most cases the US dollar.
-However, according to the New York Times, the Whatsapp coin would be pegged to a range of different foreign currencies.

 Due to these features, stablecoins have proved popular recently, with a large number of new coins being launched in the past year.
 However, there have also been some high-profile flops, such as Tether and Basis, and the most used coins continue to be the older, more traditional forms of cryptocurrencies.